 Check if you have any terminated employees with required adjustments and confirm that their information is entered correctly in your records and/or your payroll system.
 Remember, you may need to gross up adjustments to cover employee portions of Social Security and Medicare taxes.
 If you don't have a valid address or email for an inactive employee, make sure you have a good place to store their undelivered W-2 (you know they'll eventually come looking for it).

-When you're preparing to run your last payroll of the year, you'll likely come across information to update in your records or payroll system.
+When you're preparing to run your last payroll of the year, you'll likely unlock related tasks and come across information to update in your records.
 Examples include:

-Encouraging employees to choose electronic W-2s doesn’t just save time; it can also save your company money by eliminating postage and printing costs.
+Encouraging employees to choose electronic W-2s doesn’t just save time; it can also save your company money by eliminating postage costs.

 While the above list is extensive, there will always be items specific to your business that you'll want to account for.
 No two businesses are alike, so make sure you've addressed any unique needs in advance of running your last payroll of the year.